 Meet Zach

-Zach is a shareholder on the firm’s Data Privacy, Cybersecurity & Technology and Litigation teams.
-He leads the Data Disputes and Cybersecurity practices and is also a member of the firm’s recruiting and ethics committees.
+Zach is a shareholder on the firm’s Data Privacy, Cybersecurity & Technology and Litigation teams, and serves on the firm’s Recruiting, Information Security, Artificial Intelligence (AI), and Ethics committees.

 - CompTIA Security+